wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (b) Any Office or organization may depart from the provisions of paragraph (a) up to midnight on the relevant day.

-### Rule 81 Modification of Time Limits Fixed in the Treaty
+### Rule 81---Modification of Time Limits Fixed in the Treaty

 ##### 81.1 Proposal